Gissio/radpro/docs/manual.md

 The history is calculated from the instantaneous rate, sampled once per second.

+## Dead-time compensation

+Dead-time compensation is performed with the non-paralyzable model:

+$$n = \frac{m}{1 - m \tau}$$

+where $m$ is the rate in counts per seconds, and $\tau$ is the tube dead-time in seconds.

+Dead-time compensation is applied at the cps level, at the beginning of the processing chain.
+Instantaneous rate, average rate, cumulative dose, tube pulse count and logged values are, thus, dead-time compensated.

-## Random number generator
+## Random generator

-The random number generator generates 16 symbols per run.
+The random generator generates 16 symbols per run.
 If additional symbols are needed, simply return to the menu and initiate a new run.

 The generator works by comparing the time interval between two successive pulses.
-To prevent bias, every second bit is flipped.
-The generator stores random number data in a 256-bit buffer.
+To avoid bias, every second bit is flipped.
+The generator stores random number data in a 128-bit buffer.

 Random symbols are generated from the bits using the [Fast Dice Roller](https://arxiv.org/abs/1304.1916) algorithm.
-"Alphanumeric" consumes approximately 6 bits per symbol, "Full ASCII" consumes 7 bits, "20-sided dice" consumes 5 bits, "Hexadecimal", "Decimal" and "12-sided dice" consumes 4 bits, "8-sided dice" and "6-sided dice" consumes 3 bits, "4-sided dice" consumes 2 bits, and "Coin flip" consumes 1 bit.
+"Alphanumeric" uses approximately 6 bits per symbol, "Full ASCII" uses 7 bits, "20-sided dice" uses 5 bits, "Hexadecimal", "Decimal" and "12-sided dice" uses 4 bits, "8-sided dice" and "6-sided dice" uses 3 bits, "4-sided dice" uses 2 bits, and "Coin flip" uses 1 bit.

 To generate bits more quickly, use a radioactive source.

 ## Data logging

 To log data using Rad Pro, simply select a data logging interval in the settings.
-The data will be automatically stored.
+Data is automatically stored.